broadinstitute/epi-correlation/README.md

 ```

 ## Testing
-The docker automatically tests itself upon complication.
+The docker automatically tests itself upon compilation.
 You should see the following output somewhere in the docker output:
 ```
 Pipeline Testing Results:
 File A vs File A: